 The football season kicks off locally, August 19th, as the Taylor County Cardinals host the Adair County Indians at home.
 Kickoff is set for 8:00pm.
 Of course we'll have live play-by-play coverage on sister station WCKQ-FM (Q-104) and online at myq104.com.
 You can hear the TC Cards all season long on Q-104, your radio home of the Taylor County Cardinals, or online at myQ104.com.

 Also, the Campbellsville High School Eagles will take on Glasgow in an away game in the Scottie Bowl on Friday, August 19th.
 Game time is set for 8:00pm.

-In other local high school football action, The Green County Dragons will face Barren County in the Forcht Bank Bowl at Campbellsville University on Friday, August 26th at 9:00pm.
+In other local high school football action, The Green County Dragons travel to Russell County, Friday, August 26th with kickoff at 7pm Central.
 Live play-by-play coverage with Joel Bennett can be heard on K-Country 1057 or online at KCountry1057.com.
 Follow the Green County Dragons all season long on K-Country 1057.

 The Kentucky Wildcats will open up the football season Saturday, September 3rd as they host Southern Mississippi.
 Of course, you can catch the Cats all season long on your home for Wildcat Sports, Q-104.

 And speaking of the Cats, don't forget, be sure to join the voice of the Wildcats, Tom Leach, for the Leach Report on CBS Sports Radio 1450 at 9:00am each weekday morning, followed by Kentucky Sports Radio from 10:00 to noon with Matt Jones, or listen online at wtcosports.com.